droundy/fac/web/signatures.md

 Debian release happens, you can expect this to be updated.
 Right now, your protection is pretty minimal.

+If you get a warning about permissions, you can fix this with

+    chmod go-rwx .gnupg

 ## Rationalization

 The concept of the pgp web of trust is broken, and also (even if it